 An important element of the Echoes & Reflections approach is the inclusion of multidisciplinary methods to ensure students learn the human story behind the Holocaust.
 These programs, of particular interest to ELA and Humanities educators, highlight various sources – from literature to photographs – to engage learners.

-Creating Context for Teaching Night
+Creating Context for Teaching the Holocaust through Literature

 Women in the Holocaust